 Description: All instruction is online, using a combination of asynchronous and synchronous learning approaches.
 Students can expect a combination of asynchronous online coursework and fully online synchronous meetings.
 Some remote courses will have designated meeting times for synchronous class meetings; other remote courses will not.
 No fully remote course will have required on-campus meetings.
 Note: All courses with more than 50 students will be fully remote in Fall 2020.

-- Next, review each of the following sections of the Preparing to Teach a Blended or Fully Online Course guidance page for Lehigh instructors.
+Start by reviewing each of the following sections of the Guidance for Teaching in Fall 2020guidance page for Lehigh instructors.

 - Adopt a framework for your course